MobiDataLab/mdl-semantic-enrichment/README.md

 ## **Semantic enrichment processor installation procedure**

 The semantic enrichment processor consists of a set of Python scripts (plus a set of additional assets) which make exclusively use of open-source libraries.
-In the following we illustrate the installation procedure needed to execute the semantic enrichment demonstrator.
-The installation procedure has been tested on Windows 10, Ubuntu (version > 20.x), and macOS.
+In the following we illustrate the installation procedure.
+The procedure has been tested on Windows 10, Ubuntu (version > 20.x), and macOS.

 1. The first step requires installing a Python distribution that includes a package manager.
 To this end we recommend installing [Anaconda](https://www.anaconda.com/products/distribution), a cross-platform Python package manager and environment-management system which satisfies the above criteria.

-2. Once Anaconda has been installed, the next step requires to set up a virtual environment containing the open-source libraries that the processor requires during its execution.
-To this end we provide a YAML file, ```mat_builder.yml```, that can be used to set the environment up.
-More precisely, the user must first open an Anaconda powershell prompt.
+2. Once Anaconda has been installed, the next step requires to set up a virtual environment containing the open-source libraries that the processor requires.
+To this end, we provide a YAML file, i.e., ```mat_builder.yml```, that can be used to set up the environment.
+The user must first open an Anaconda powershell prompt.
 Then, the user must type in the prompt ```conda env create -f path\mat_builder.yml -n name_environment```, where ```path``` represents the path in which ```mat_builder.yml``` is located, while ```name_environment``` represents the name the user wants to assign to the virtual environment.

 3. Once the environment has been created, the user must activate it in the prompt by typing ```conda activate name_environment```.
-The user is now able to execute and use the processor.

 ## **Use of the semantic enrichment processor**